 Knoxville, TN 37912

 Victor Ashe Park is about a twenty minute drive from where I live, and it wasn’t really on my radar until I met a friend there.
 This park kicked off my curiosity about all of the other awesome local parks I must be missing out on.
 While it doesn’t have a splash pad, it has a terrific playground for kids of all ages, a pavilion, an amazing walking trail that goes a little over half a mile around the playground and an enormous field in the middle (4 soccer fields worth — perfect for kite flying), as well as a dog park!
-Did I mention it also has an 18-hole disc golf course?!
-Seriously, it’s the park that just keeps on giving.
+Plus, there is an 18-hole disc golf course!
 It also has a volleyball court and a pond for fishing.
 If you really just want to get out and walk, the greenway passes by some horse and llama farms.

 World’s Fair Park